Similan Islands No. 3: Sharkfin Reef / Hin Phae

 Making the most of Sharkfin Reef / Hin Phae Similan Island No. 3

 Sharkfin Reef is collection of the signature granite boulders which make up parts of The Similans and are mainly submerged.
 However, at low tide 3 pinnacles break the surface which give the dive site its name.
-During high tide though, these cannot really be seen.
+However at high tide these cannot really be seen.

 The main granite boulder of Sharkfin Reef is between 40-60m across, with a collection of smaller boulders scattered around.
-There are two mooring lines which can be used for descent, but it is not normally required.
+Currently, there are two mooring lines which can be used for descent, but it is not normally required.
 This is because the main boulders can be used for protection from the current which runs from North to South.
-Or when it is running vice versa, South to North.
+Or when the current is running South to North.
 However, this can be quite hard to predict on this Similan Islands dive site.
-We have the Tide Tables, but even then, it’s often doing the opposite.
+Consequently we have Tide Tables, but even then, it’s often doing the opposite of what it should.
 Sharkfin Reef is however a very large dive site, and jumping somewhere in the middle is always a good option.

 The Northern side of Sharkfin Reef is the “shallow” side away from the main granite boulder.
 This is usually 15-20m and there are number of large fields of hard corals to be found here, particularly Staghorn.
-Similar the Stag Horn Corals found when you dive Phuket.
+Similar the Stag Horn Corals you will see if you dive Phuket.

 How to Navigate on Sharkfin Reef:

 For Sharkfin Reef there is no specific recommended starting point.
 If you start on the Southern (deep) side you can cross the main granite rock.
-This way you can then finish on the Northern (shallow) side.
-The main rock can be crossed at various parts as is at a depth of between 5- 8m.
+This way you can then finish on the Northern (shallow) side, as the main rock can be crossed at various parts as is at a depth of between 5- 8m.

-If you are starting on the Southern side, then it is worth swimming away from Sharkfin Reef main site across the sand.
-Here you can expect to find Garden Eels, Blue Spotted and Kuhl’s Stingrays.
+So if you are starting on the Southern side, then it is worth swimming away from Sharkfin Reef main site across the sand.
+As here you can expect to find Garden Eels, Blue Spotted and Kuhl’s Stingrays.
 Additionally, there are many species of Gobies, including the Red Fire Goby.
-And you can normally spot one of the resident Hawksbill Turtles.
-Keep an eye out for Octopus and there are a few spots where you can find the rare Tomato Anemone Fish.
+Also, you can normally spot one of the resident Hawksbill Turtles.
+And keep an eye out for Octopus and there are a few spots where you can find the rare Tomato Anemone Fish.

-In deeper waters, you may also see Leopard Sharks sitting on the sand.
+And in the deeper waters you may also see Leopard Sharks sitting on the sand!

-During the daytime Leopard Sharks are normally sleeping, as they are nocturnal hunters.
+Remember that during the daytime Leopard Sharks are normally sleeping, as they are nocturnal hunters.
 Although if approached from the front or side, you can get very close for a great photograph.
-Be warned that if you come in from behind them or on top they will sense you and swim off.
+However be warned that if you come in from behind them or on top they will sense you and swim off.
 Therefore, please do try to avoid doing this whenever possible.

 Is Sharkfin Reef a good Similans Dive Site for Rebreather Diving?

-Rebreather divers seem to have different experiences with Leopard Sharks We put this down to the lack of bubbles and the usual noises they associate with scuba divers being missing.
-Leopard Sharks seem almost confused as we are large enough to be something they should know about, yet they don’t.
+Rebreather divers seem to have different experiences with Leopard Sharks.
+We put this down to the lack of bubbles and the usual noises they associate with scuba divers being missing.
+Thus Leopard Sharks seem almost confused as we are large enough to be something they should know about, yet they don’t.
 We have spent many, many dives lying next to these awesome creatures on the sand or swimming gently along with them.
-You can also spot White Tip Reef sharks here.
+Additionally, if you look carefully, you can also spot White Tip Reef sharks here.

 Sharkfin Reef is an excellent Similans Dive Site for mid-water activity.
 Thus, you can expect to see Giant and Blue Fin Trevally and Dogtooth Tuna.
 There are also lots of schooling Chevron & Giant Barracuda and some very large Surgeon/Unicorn Fish.

-Finally, you can see very large Napoleon Wrasse and Bumphead / Humphead) Parrot Fish.
-This is one of ONLY TWO Similan sites, along with Boulder City, where Bumphead Parrot Fish can be sighted.
-These can get up to 1.5m long and it’s a great experience if you are lucky enough to spot one.
-For some reason, along with Napoleon Wrasse, they are very shy in the Similans.
-Divers may see them only for a few seconds before they disappear
+Yes they do is the simple answer!
+You can see very large Napoleon Wrasse and Bumphead / Humphead) Parrot Fish.
+And this is one of ONLY TWO Similan sites, along with Boulder City, where Bumphead Parrot Fish can be sighted.
+These fish can get up to 1.5m long if you are lucky enough to spot one.
+Though for some reason, along with Napoleon Wrasse, they are very shy in the Similans.
+So remember to keep your eyes open as you may see them only for a few seconds before they disappear